 There are a few different points to talk about in relation to your hands.
 In general, it’s okay to use hand gestures if they’re not belligerent or distracting.
 Use hand gestures as a natural way to get your point across.
 Make sure you watch what you’re doing with your hands.
 For women, be careful not to play with your hair.
 This can be a sign of immaturity or unprofessional.
 Try not to be fidgety by moving in your seat or biting your nails.
 As much as you can, keep your hands folded in your lap.

-There are so many more subtle but important body language queues we can give off without even knowing it.
+There are so many more subtle but important body language cues we can give off without even knowing it.
 Let this short list be a guide as best practices for a few of the major mistakes interviewees use.
 Good luck!